flipperdevices/flipperzero-firmware/wiki/UI.md

 ![](./../wiki_static/ui/buttons.png)

-On directinal pad only one button out of 4 can be pressed at once. `OK` and `⮌ Back` buttons are indepandent.
+On directinal pad only one button out of 4 can be pressed at once. `◉ OK` and `⮌ Back` buttons are indepandent.

 # Reboot combination